Self maps of HP^n via the unstable Adams spectral sequence

 The solutions to the congruences \eqref{cong} are more easily described one prime at a time.
 It turns out (see Proposition \ref{localcong}) that the $p$-local integers which satisfy $C_1, \ldots, C_n$ consist of the $p$-adic squares (if $p=2$ they must also be units or zero) together with all multiples of $p^{e(p,n)}$ for a certain function $e$ described in \eqref{exponent}.
 The former can all be realized as degrees of self maps of the $p$-localization $\HPi_{(p)}$ by work of Rector (see Proposition \ref{rector}), so to prove the conjecture it is enough to build self maps of $\HP^n_{(p)}$ with degree an arbitrary multiple of $p^{e(p,n)}$.

 The obstruction to extending a self map of $\HP^n$ to $\HP^{n+1}$ is an element in $\pi_{4n+2}S^3$ (see \eqref{obst}).
 We will use some of the information available on $\pi_*S^3$ to analyse this obstruction and produce self maps of $\HP^n_{(p)}$ with degree any multiple of $p^{f(p,n)}$ where $f$ is a different function described in \eqref{defnf} (see Theorem \ref{main2}).
-In general, $e(p,n)<f(p,n)$ but for $n\leq 5$ the two functions agree, and this implies our main result. \begin{thm} The Feder-Gitler conjecture holds for $n\leq 5$. \end{thm} This is stronger evidence for the conjecture as the obstruction group $\pi_{4n-2}S^3$ is detected by $K$-theory and Adams operations (i.e. by the $e$-invariant) only for $n\leq 3$.
+In general, $e(p,n)<f(p,n)$ but for $n\leq 5$ the two functions agree which implies the following result. \begin{thm} The Feder-Gitler conjecture holds for $n\leq 5$. \end{thm} This is qualitatively stronger evidence for the conjecture than had previously been obtained as the obstruction group $\pi_{4n-2}S^3$ is detected by $K$-theory and Adams operations (i.e. by the Adams $e$-invariant) only for $n\leq 3$.
 For $n\geq 3$ it is easy to produce self maps of $\HP^n$ with degree in $\mathbf{FG}_{n+1}$ which do not extend one stage.
 Theorem \ref{mainthm} is proved by inductively building maps of high Adams filtration thus ensuring their obstructions to extension are detected by the $e$-invariant.